The Via Francigena in the municipality of Castelfranco di Sotto between Altopascio and Fucecchio

 The historical and religious value of pilgrimages

-"... and he comes to Rome, following his desire,
+"... and comes to Rome, following 'the desire,

-to look at the likeness of Him
+to see the semblance of Him

-The tradition of travels to Christianity's places of worship was then consolidated in the years following 1000 AD.
-European Christians continued to set out to go to pray in the centers of the Faith, driven by the desire to thank the Lord for not " of the times ”and the desire to strengthen a renewed feeling of devotion and spirituality.
+The tradition of traveling to the places of worship of Christianity was consolidated in the years following 1000 AD.
+European Christians continued to set out to pray in the centers of Faith, driven by the desire to thank the Lord for the missed "End of Times" and by the desire to strengthen a renewed feeling of devotion and spirituality.